Rhonda Vincent

 Rhonda Lea Vincent (born July 13, 1962) is an American bluegrass singer, songwriter, and multi-instrumentalist.

-Vincent's music career began when she was a child in her family's band The Sally Mountain Show, and it has spanned more than four decades.
-Vincent first achieved success in the bluegrass genre in the 1970s and 1980s, earning the respect of her mostly male peers for her mastery of the progressive chord structures and multi-range, fast-paced vocals intrinsic to bluegrass music.
+Vincent's music career began when she was a child in her family's band, the Sally Mountain Show, and it has spanned more than four decades.
+Vincent first achieved success in the bluegrass genre in the 1970s and 1980s, earning the respect of her mostly male peers for her mastery of the progressive chord structures and multirange, fast-paced vocals intrinsic to bluegrass music.
 In media, Vincent has been dubbed the "Queen of Bluegrass" by several sources.
-Vincent is an in-demand guest vocalist for other bluegrass and country music performers, appearing on recordings by Dolly Parton, Alan Jackson, Tanya Tucker, Joe Diffie, Faith Hill and other notables.
+Vincent is an in-demand guest vocalist for other bluegrass and country music performers, appearing on recordings by Dolly Parton, Alan Jackson, Tanya Tucker, Joe Diffie, Faith Hill, and other notables.

 Vincent is an eight-time Grammy nominee, winning the Grammy Award for Best Bluegrass Album in 2017.
 In 2020, she was inducted as a member of the Grand Ole Opry.

 Early years

 Vincent was born in Kirksville, Missouri, on July 13, 1962, and raised in nearby Greentop, Missouri.
 She is the oldest of three children, and the only daughter of Johnny and Carolyn Vincent.
-Her brother Darrin is a member of the Award-winning bluegrass group Dailey & Vincent.
+Her brother Darrin is a member of the award-winning bluegrass group Dailey & Vincent.
 Her youngest brother Brian played with the family group, but is now a top executive with the Bimeda Corporation.
-A fifth-generation musician, Rhonda's musical career started at age five when she sang gospel songs with her family's band, which was later known as the "Sally Mountain Show".
+A fifth-generation musician, Rhonda's musical career started at age five when she sang gospel songs with her family's band, which was later known as the Sally Mountain Show.
 Her father bought her a snare drum for her sixth birthday.
 At age eight, Vincent started playing mandolin.
 She later added fiddle to her list of instruments at 12.
 In an interview with Ingrams magazine, she said, "Dad used to pick me up after school, and Grandpa would come over and we played until after dinner almost every night.
 There wasn’t a lot going on in Greentop, but it was always hopping at the Vincent house."
 Vincent recorded her first single, a version of "Mule Skinner Blues", in 1970.
-The family, including the younger brothers when they were old enough to play instruments, traveled and performed extensively across the Midwest in the 1970s and early 1980s.
+The family, including her younger brothers when they were old enough to play instruments, traveled and performed extensively across the Midwest in the 1970s and early 1980s.
 Except for living in Texas for a short time in 1974, and two summers (1977, 1978) spent employed as musicians at Silver Dollar City in Branson, Missouri, the Vincent family used the Greentop area as home base.
-The Vincent children all attended Schuyler County R-1 schools, and following high school Vincent later attended Northeast Missouri State University, majoring in accounting.
+The Vincent children all attended Schuyler County R-1 schools, and following high school, Vincent later attended Northeast Missouri State University, majoring in accounting.